scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Last step involves a template library, called `pythonic` that contains a polymorphic implementation of many functions from the Python standard library in the form of C++ template functions.
 Several optimizations, most notably expression template, are delegated to this library.
-Pythran relies on a the C++11[cxx11]_ language, as it makes heavy use of recent features such as move semantics, type inference through `decltype(...)` and variadic templates.
-As a consequence requires a compatible C++ compiler for the native code generation and on Boost.Python[boost_python]_ for the Python-to-C++ glue.
+Pythran relies on the C++11[cxx11]_ language, as it makes heavy use of recent features such as move semantics, type inference through `decltype(...)` and variadic templates.
+As a consequence it requires a compatible C++ compiler for the native code generation and on Boost.Python[boost_python]_ for the Python-to-C++ glue.
 Generated code is compatible with g++ 4.7.2 and clang++ 3.2.

 It is important to note that all Pythran analysis are type-agnostic, i.e. they do not assume any type for the variables manipulated by the program.
 Type